galaxyproject/training-material/topics/fair/tutorials/fair-ena/tutorial.md

 ## 3. Sample metadata
 Next, you should register the samples from which your sequence data is derived.
 ###  Metadata preparation
 Minimum metadata requirement for different checklists varies.
-Here we list only what is required for the ENA default checklist (ERC000011).
+We list only what is required for the ENA default checklist (ERC000011).
 1. Taxonomy ID of the organism sequenced
 2. Scientific name of the organism sequenced
 3. Unique name of the sample (auto-generated unless provided)